simukti/sqldb-logger/README.md

 _Note: [those adapters](./logadapter) does not use given `context`, you need to modify it and adjust with your needs._
 _(example: add http request id/whatever value from context to query log when you call `QueryerContext` and`ExecerContext` methods)_

-Then for that logger to works, you need to integrate with compatible driver which will be used by `*sql.DB`.
+Then for that logger to works, you need to integrate with a compatible driver which will be used by `*sql.DB`.

 ### INTEGRATE WITH EXISTING SQL DB DRIVER